Eye Family Hub

 - Experience of including people with special educational needs and disabilities

-How does High Suffolk & Eye Children’s Centre cater for children and families with special educational needs and/or disability?
+How does High Suffolk & Eye Family Hub cater for children and families with special educational needs and/or disability?

-Children's Centres are for families with children under five.
-In Suffolk we have joined up our Children’s Centre’s with our Health Visiting service, as we believe this will provide you with the best care and support.
-The Children's Centre teams are made up of Health Visitors, Healthy Child Practitioners and Health and Children's Centre Advisors.
+Family Hubs are for families with children 0-19 (25 Special educational Needs & Disabilities, in Suffolk we have joined up our Children’s Centre’s with our Health Visiting service, as we believe this will provide you with the best care and support.
+The Hub teams are made up of Health Visitors, Healthy Child Practitioners and Health and Children's Centre Advisors.

 Where possible, all our group activities are planned to meet individual children’s needs.
 We work within the Early Years Foundation Stage framework, and will capture evidence of your child’s progress as she/he attends the centre.
 Play sessions will offer activities which can be arranged on different heights including floor level and we can adapt sessions to meet individual’s needs.
 All our toys and equipment are suitable for children aged 0 to 5 years and we have a range of specialist resources, including sensory equipment.